achow101/coin-selection-simulation/README.md

 This repository contains data and results from running coin selection simulations

+## Running Simulations

+The simulation script is `scripts/simulation.py`.
+It is based on a slimmed down version of the Bitcoin Core test framework.

+To run, first compile the Bitcoin Core branch you wish to simulate.
+Then find the `config.ini` file that is usually located in `test/config.ini`.

+GitPython will also need to be installed and available to the Python executed by the root user:

+    sudo pip install gitpython

+A simulation can be run with:

+    sudo scripts/simulation.py --scenario <path/to/scenario/file> <path/to/config.ini> results/

+Note that the script uses USDT Tracepoints which requires either running the script as root, or setting the requisite privileges for using tracepoints as per [these instructions](https://github.com/bitcoin/bitcoin/pull/24358#issuecomment-1083149220).

+The script uses GitPython which executes git itself in order to get some information about the repo.
+However sometimes git does not like it when the repo is owned by a different user than the one that is executing commands on it, so you may need to run the following:

+    sudo sudo git config --global --add safe.directory <path/to/repo>

 ## Results

 Inside the results directory is a directory for the commit hash the simulation was run on.